Basilica of San Giovanni in Laterano

 Description

 This ceremony is similar to those conducted by Byzantine emperors upon their accession, illustrating Byzantine influences in Rome during this time.
-One interpretation of the possessio is that the coins thrown by the pope are his gift to those who had elected him and is an offering made by the possessor of the church, the pope, to its owner, the people.
+One interpretation of the possessio is that the coins thrown by the pope are his gift to those who had elected him, and an offering made by the possessor of the church, the pope, to its owner, the people.

 Popes were crowned at the Lateran until 1870 when Rome became the secular capital of Italy.